 Dr Suzanne Suggs

 Professor Suggs is an Associate Professor of Social Marketing and Head of the BeCHANGE Research Group in the Institute for Public Communication, Faculty of Communication Sciences, at the University of Lugano in Switzerland.
-She is also Director of the USI Sustainability Incubator (USI-SINC).
-She received a BBA in Marketing at University of North Texas (USA), a MSc and PhD in Health Studies at Texas Woman’s University (USA), and a Post-doctoral fellowship at McMaster University (Canada).
+She is also Director of the USI Sustainability Incubator.
+She received a BBA in Marketing at the University of North Texas, an MSc and PhD in Health Studies at Texas Woman’s University, and a post-doctoral fellowship at McMaster University.

-Suzanne’s research focuses on behavior change communication through information and communication technologies.
-She examines the determinants of behavior and tests innovative digital communication strategies, delivered through ICT, and the influence on health behaviors.
-The majority of her work focuses on eating and physical activity behaviors, but also does research on alcohol, tobacco, decision-making, vaccination uptake, hand washing, HIV testing, medication compliance, self-management of conditions and therapy, and consumption behaviors.
+Her research focuses on behaviour change communication through information and communication technologies.
+Professor Suggs examines the determinants of behaviour and tests innovative digital communication strategies, delivered through ICT, and the influence on health behaviours.

 Professor Matthew Swindells

 Professor Matthew Swindells has worked his whole career in healthcare.
 He currently runs his own consultancy business, MJS Healthcare Consulting, and is working with a number of global organisations to develop their long-term healthcare strategies, as well as continuing to support NHS organisations with digitally enabled system transformation.